dylan-lang/dylan-programming-book/source/start.rst

 think of a class as being like a datatype in another language.
 Dylan provides a set of built-in classes, and you can also define new classes.

-#. *Convention:* Class names start with an open angle bracket and end
+.. topic:: Convention:

-   with a close angle bracket — for example, ``<integer>``.
+   Class names start with an open angle bracket and end with a close angle bracket — for example, ``<integer>``.
 The angle brackets are part of the name, and do not have any special behavior.

 The ``+`` function can operate on numbers of different types::